Zuehlke/software-engineering-corner/src/articles/lit-icon-component/index.md

   - CSS
   - Sass
   - Web Development
+shortDescription: >-
+  Learn to create a lazy-loading icon web component using LitElement.
+This guide covers loading SVGs, dynamic imports, and optimizing SVG assets with compression.
 ---
 Recently we started working on a design system at one of our customers.
 One of the components we had to create quite early in the process was an icon component loading their custom icons.